 For later use, we need the following elementary estimates in \cite[(2.4)]{BHK}. \be k (x,y)\geq \log\Big(1+\frac{d(x,y)}{\min\{d (x), d (y)\}}\Big):=j(x,y)\geq \Big|\log \frac{d (x)}{d (y)}\Big|.\ee

-We remark that we do \textbf{not} assume the metric space $X$ is locally compact.
-So in general, the quasihyperbolic metric is a length metric but not geodesic.
-To this end, we need the following notion to replace geodesic segment by a short curve.
+We remark that we do \textbf{not} assume the metric space $X$ to be locally compact.
+So in general, $X$ equipped with its quasihyperbolic metric is a length space but not geodesic.
+For this, we need the following notion.